Deaod/VoteSys/README.md

 `SortPriority` can be used to make presets appear above others within a category.
 Higher values mean the preset will appear higher in the list.

 Default is 0.

+#### Server Name
+`ServerName` is used to change the name of the server for this preset.
+If this property is empty, the server's default `ServerName` will be used.

 #### Game Type
 `Game` is used to identify the gametype for the preset.
 It must not be blank for enabled presets.